Heading 1

 Dyslexia: How to identify it and What to do

-of dyslexia in varying degrees, up to 5% of this population will display a cluster
+It is widely recognised that whilst some children will show some traits of dyslexia in varying degrees, up to 5% of this population will display a cluster of severe problems with the written language which we shall discuss in Section 2 of this course.

 This learning course is relevant to all professsionals who can expect to come across pupils with dyslexia to a greater or lesser degree in classrooms and beyond.

-appropriate responses to learners of different learning abilities and neuro-diverse profiles in inclusive learning and assessment environments.
+This introductory course sets out to address awareness and appropriate responses to learners of different learning abilities and neuro-diverse profiles in inclusive learning and assessment environments.
 All strategies and techniques presented are within an inclusive philosophy, and therefore useful for all learners.

 This course could be used at the trainee stage for professionals working with children and adolescents.